aryansaud-80/Kanban-board/README.md

 - Add more task details (e.g., description, due date).
 - Implement task editing functionality.
 - Improve UI/UX with more interactive features.

+## Demo
+You can try the demo of the kanban -style task manager at: https://kanban-board-beige-three.vercel.app/